 Back pain is very common and normally improves within 6-12 weeks

 Pain in the lower back is particularly common and most of the time does not mean you have damaged your back.
 Pain can be felt anywhere along the spine, from the neck down to the hips and in some cases into the leg (sciatica).
 There is often no specific cause or trigger to the back pain.
-Some people will describe doing something to cause their symptoms but for most people the symptoms will come on out of the blue.
+Some people will describe doing something to cause their symptoms but for most people the symptoms will start for no particular reason.

 You are the best person to help your back get better.

 If it is a new or recent problem you often don’t need to seek any medical advice.
 X-rays/scans or treatment are not usually needed and most people just need to keep moving and the pain will improve in time.
 The pain is usually related to irritation of soft tissues in your lower back.
 There are many soft tissues in your lower back so establishing which one is causing the problem is usually not possible or beneficial to recovery.

 Most back pain starts to fade in 2 weeks and settles within 6 weeks

 Symptoms to check

 Click the plus sign to see a list of problems that could be a sign you may need to be checked urgently

 When to get immediate medical advice